 Disability insurance will replace your income while you’re off work due to a critical illness, whereas critical illness insurance will pay you a one-time lump sum payment when you are diagnosed with that illness.
 We recommend both products to ensure your full financial security during your recovery period.

-Every person has unique financial needs and goals.
-When selecting a critical illness policy and deciding if its worth it for your family, you should consider what your ideal financial outcomes are.
+When selecting a critical illness policy and deciding if it’s worth it for your family, you should consider looking for simplified issue options, flexibility, eligible illnesses, coverage amounts, and survival periods for a well-rounded coverage.

 Several Canadian insurance providers offer different types of critical insurance policies.
 Each of these policies has its own merits and drawbacks.
 PolicyAdvisor has reviewed all the major critical illness insurance offerings in Canada.
 In doing so, we come up with a list of features, details, and options Canadians should look for when shopping for their own critical illness coverage.